 My credit score states “time since derogatory public record or collection is too short.”
 What is a “derogatory public record”?

 A derogatory item is an entry that may be considered negative by lenders because it indicates risk and hurts your ability to qualify for credit or other services.
-Public records and collections are derogatory items because they all reflect financial obligations that were not paid as agreed.
+Public records and collections are derogatory items because they reflect financial obligations that were not paid as agreed.

-When a credit score is calculated a series of risk factors are generated.
+When a credit score is calculated, a series of risk factors are generated.
 The risk factors describe what from your credit history most affected the score you received.
-“Time since derogatory public record or collection is too short” means your report shows a public record, collection account, or both, and that the item or items are recent enough that they are still impacting your credit scores.
+“Time since derogatory public record or collection is too short” means your report shows a public record, collection account, or both, and that the item or items are recent enough that they are still significantly impacting your credit scores.

 Thanks for asking.

-– The “Ask Experian” team
+The “Ask Experian” team